-In the case of Capital Appreciation Bonds, the Accreted Value due at maturity or upon the mandatory redemption of Parity Term Bonds that are Capital Appreciation Bonds will be included in the calculation of Annual Debt Service, and references in the Bond Ordinance to principal of Parity Bonds include the Accreted Value due at maturity or upon the mandatory redemption of any Capital Appreciation Bonds.
+In the case of Capital Appreciation Bonds, the Accreted Value due at maturity or upon mandatory redemption must be included in the calculation of Annual Debt Service, and references in the Bond Ordinance to principal include the Accreted Value due at maturity or upon the mandatory redemption of any Capital Appreciation Bonds.

-Notwithstanding the foregoing, debt service on Parity Bonds with respect to which a Payment Agreement is in force will be calculated by the County to reflect the net economic effect of the terms of the Parity Bonds and the applicable Payment Agreement, in accordance with the requirements set forth in the Bond Ordinance and any other applicable requirements from the ordinances authorizing issuance of such Parity Bonds.
+Notwithstanding the foregoing, debt service on any such designated obligations with respect to which a Payment Agreement is in force will be calculated by the County to reflect the net economic effect of the terms of such designated obligations and the applicable Payment Agreement, in accordance with the requirements set forth in the proceedings authorizing the issuance of such designated obligations.